crystalfontz/CFA050_PI_M/OS-Setup.md

 ## OS Configuration

 The required OS configurations for use with the CFA050A0-PI-MBxT family of displays are outlined below.
 The Raspberry Pi foundation supplies a very easy-to-use utility to write the Raspberry Pi OS to a microSD card/eMMC storage.
 It is advised that you follow this method unless you have a specific reason not to do so.
+Already have the OS configured?
+Jump to the [config.txt changes](#configuring-the-os-for-the-cfa050a0-pi-mbxt).

 ### Setting up the image